COBSQL is an integrated preprocessor designed to work with COBOL precompilers supplied by relational database vendors. It is intended for use with:

 COBSQL provides an integrated interface between Micro Focus COBOL and the third-party standalone precompiler, enabling you to animate a program containing EXEC SQL statements and display your original source code rather than the code produced by the precompiler.

-This chapter shows you how you can use COBSQL in conjunction with either the Oracle, Sybase or Informix precompiler to compile and animate your programs.
+This chapter shows you how you can use COBSQL in conjunction with either the Oracle or Sybase precompiler to compile and animate your programs.

 To use COBSQL, specify the PREPROCESS"COBSQL" Compiler directive when you compile your program.
 All directives following it are passed from the Compiler to COBSQL.
-You can specify Compiler directives by using $SET statements in your program or via the cob command line.
+You can specify Compiler directives by using $SET statements in your program or via the NetExpress Build Settings screen.

 To terminate the directives to be passed to COBSQL, you must use the ENDP COBOL directive.
-You can do this by making the following changes to the directives:
+You can do this by adding the following line to either the project settings or the NetExpress Build settings:

 You specify directives to COBSQL as if they were Compiler directives, but you must put them after the directive PREPROCESS"COBSQL".